20 Weeks Pregnant: The 20th Week Of Pregnancy

-Your baby is covered in a white substance called vernix caseosa.
+When you are 20 weeks pregnant, your baby is covered in a white substance called vernix caseosa.
 This substance helps protect your baby’s skin from becoming irritated while submerged in amniotic fluid.
 It also aids the baby’s passage through the birth canal during labor.
 Your baby is beginning to produce meconium, a dark green or black, sticky substance that will constitute your baby’s first messy diaper.
 A few babies pass meconium while in the uterus or during labor.
 Meconium consists of cell loss, the amniotic fluid that has been swallowed, and digestive secretions.

 It is time to begin thinking about the delivery of your baby.
 This will be one of the most memorable, life-changing, and exciting experiences of your life.
 You will want to spend some time thinking through your hopes and wishes for this special day.
 Starting with a journal, try to write down as many of your thoughts and plans for your delivery.
 Your journal will help you prioritize and articulate your ideas.
 Creating a birth plan can help you communicate your desires clearly with all the people who will provide support to you during your labor.

 Remember that it is vitally important to make sure that you get enough nutrients in your diet, especially iron.
 An increase in iron intake is necessary as it assists in the production of hemoglobin in your baby and prevents anemia, low birth weight, and premature delivery.
 While you are pregnant, you need to have a daily intake of 27 to 30 mg of iron.
 Iron is also important because your blood volume has expanded to compensate for your baby.
 Good sources of iron include: